-These students will help develop with Folarin the Excel database to contain the interview data for trapping, hunting, fishing, berry picking, medicinal plant gathering, timber harvesting, community/rec. areas, important sites for community members (cabins, camp sites, old community/gathering site, burial site, spiritual/special site) and travel corridors.
-Summary maps will be developed using this database of the interviews in containing all of the physical data available on the map such as date of the interview, participant, map grid, data points, latitude, longitude, etc. These maps will be useful for thematic maps that ArcGIS will prepare digital Traditional Land Use and Occupancy Maps considering trapping, hunting, fishing, berry picking, medicinal plant gathering, timber harvesting, community/rec. areas, youth training areas as well as sites (cabins, camp sites, old community/gathering site, burial site, spiritual/special site) and travel corridors.
+This student will to contain the interview data for trapping, hunting, fishing, berry picking, medicinal plant gathering, timber harvesting, community/rec. areas, important sites for community members (cabins, camp sites, old community/gathering site, burial site, spiritual/special site) and travel corridors.
+Summary maps will be developed using this database of the interviews in containing all of the physical data available on the map such as date of the interview, participant, map grid, data points, latitude, longitude, etc. These maps will be useful for thematic maps.
+Also land use related stories of the community members will be documented to provide holistic meaning to the maps, following the community protocol for storytelling, and how community members want reconciliation programs be designed and implemented on their land.

+ArcGIS will prepare digital Traditional Land Use and Occupancy Maps considering trapping, hunting, fishing, berry picking, medicinal plant gathering, timber harvesting, community/rec. areas, youth training areas as well as sites (cabins, camp sites, old community/gathering site, burial site, spiritual/special site) and travel corridors.